Documentation forNetwork Performance Monitor

 Engine load balancing

-High availability deployments benefit from improved engine load balancing, distributing workloads more evenly across engines to improve performance and reliability.
+High availability deployments benefit from new engine load balancing, automatically distributing workloads more evenly across engines to improve performance and reliability.
 See Balance load on additional polling engines in an HA pool.

-Administrators now have additional scheduling options for Windows-related activities, enabling greater flexibility for recurring events.
+Administrators now have additional weekly and monthly scheduling options for maintenance windows, enabling greater flexibility for recurring events.

 Additional updates